 Faith, Knowledge, Service….
 The Freshmen Experience - Mission Immersion

-The three-pronged retreat experience is intended to immerse the freshman class in the school’s mission from the moment that they step on campus.
+The three tenet retreat experience is intended to immerse the freshman class in the school’s mission from the moment that they step on campus.
 Together, they serve to unite the class in mind, body, and soul, bringing them to a common place of shared experience and shared memories.

-The final freshman experience is one we hope all of our graduates continue in their years after high school -- that is, the experience of serving those who are most in need in our society.
+The final freshman experience is one that hopefully all students will continue after their years of high school -- that is, the experience of serving those who are most in need in our society.
 We are called to live out the Corporal Works of Mercy by feeding the hungry, sheltering the homeless, visiting the sick, welcoming strangers, and clothing the naked in our own community.
-The freshmen begin this graduation requirement by serving the elderly and working with the marginalized and disabled.
-They grow in empathy and maturity as they care for those who could benefit tremendously from love and attention.
+The freshmen begin this graduation requirement with the hopes that they will grow in empathy and maturity as they care for those who could benefit tremendously from love and attention.
+These opportunities renew the appreciation for and understanding of the value of service.
+Engaging students in this way teaches them to be caring, thoughtful and effective community members who are confident in their ability to make a profound difference in local sectors and in the world as a whole.